huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_monitor.md

     changing the member's status to INACTIVE.
 Must be a number between 1 and 10.

+* `port` - (Optional, Int) Specifies the health check port.
+The value ranges from 1 to 65535.

 * `url_path` - (Optional, String) Required for HTTP(S) types.
 URI path that will be accessed if monitor type is HTTP or HTTPS.